F1 Cancels Bahrain and Saudi Arabian Grands Prix

 However, sources indicate that there simply would not be enough time to organise and stage a replacement Grand Prix in April.

-A five-week gap is likely to appear in the calendar
+A five-week gap appears in the calendar

 With Bahrain and Saudi Arabia removed from the schedule, there would be no races in April, creating a five-week gap between the Japanese Grand Prix (March 27 to March 29) and the Miami Grand Prix (May 1 to May 3).